 Their set price menu's offer particularly good value for money.

 - Lunch: Mon-Fri 12.00-14.15; set L £22.50 (2 courses), £26.50 (3 courses); mains about £14 to £23

 - Dinner: Mon-Fri 17.45-22.00; set D £32.50 (2 courses), £36.50 (3 courses)

 - Seats: 65

-- Wine: an all French list focuses particularly on Provence & Corsica, kicking off at around £20
+- Wine: an all French list focuses particularly on Provence & Corsica, kicking off in the mid £20's

 - Children's portions: Yes, when possible